hariBE/Pix-OTT/README.md

 # Pix-OTT
 ## Description
 Pix is an imaginary “Over The Top” (OTT) platform.
 Build an app for this OTT platform as a console-based application using Java, JDBC and MySQL database.
 Customers can sign up, login, view top 5 movies, search movie, play a movie, add a movie to wish list and view the watch history.
 Admin can change the top 5 movie order, mark a movie as non-available and update movie details.
 ## Technologies used
 * Java - version 8
 * MySQL - version 8.0.28
 * JDBC - version 8
 ## Features and Improvments
 ### Features
-* Movie search based keyword and name.
+* Movie search based on keyword and moviename.
 * Top 5 movies will be displayed.
-* Can identify who is admin and who is user while login.

 ### Improvements
 * Movie search based on audience score
 * Wislist removal .